03-Azamat/03-Azamat/README.md

 - Aboute me:
 - ✨ I am currently a student and intern at Motion Web LLC.
 - 🖥️ I’m currently learning ReactJs(nextJs) ,Typescript, NodeJs.
+- 👯 I’m Looking to coolaborate on ReactJs-NextJs Projects.

 <!---
 03-Azamat/03-Azamat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.